 Newmarket Campus joined the City and Grafton Campuses in 2015 to create an integrated cluster in central Auckland.
-At present Newmarket Campus is mainly for research and postgraduate studies.
-The site covers five hectares adjacent to the major business area in Newmarket.
-It will provide the University with a site for expansion over the next 50 years, with the faculties of Engineering and Science occupying the first of the new facilities.
-These include the Health and Rehabilitation Clinic and the Department of Exercise Sciences.
+At present Newmarket Campus is mainly for research, postgraduate studies and industry outreach activities.
+The site covers five hectares near Newmarket's main business area.
+It will provide the University with a site for expansion over the next 50 years.
+The faculties of Engineering and Science occupy the first of the new facilities.
+These include the Health and Rehabilitation Clinic, the Department of Exercise Sciences, and engineering research groups - such as the Creative Design and Additive Manufacturing Lab, the Structures Testing Laboratory, and the Wind, Water and Composite Materials Labs.